The Short of It

 After accepting a fellowship at Wellspring House, a retreat for writers and artists on the edge of the Berkshires, Colwill became Wellspring’s Writer-in-Residence while continuing as Editor of GrubWrites, online instructor, and consultant at GrubStreet.
-At Wellspring, Colwill manages social media and marketing strategy for the retreat and is working away at her second novel Histerya, set in her native Yorkshire and following the struggle of four generations of women as they fight against a misogynistic land grab designed to rob them of their matrilineal birthright.
+At Wellspring, Colwill managed social media and marketing strategy for the retreat and worked on her second novel Histerya, set in her native Yorkshire and following the struggle of four generations of women as they fight against a misogynistic land grab designed to rob them of their matrilineal birthright.